OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 1. Enter a team name and description.
 In this example, the Team is named **teams-bot-1**.
 Click **Next**.
 1. Optionally, invite others from your organization to the team.
 This step can be skipped in this lab.
 1. The new team is shown.
 In the left-side panel, click the ellipses next to the team name.
-Choose **View team** from the context menu.
+Choose **Manage team** from the context menu.

     ![](Images/Exercise2-12.png)

-1. On the View team display, click **Apps** in the tab strip.
-Then click the **Sideload an app** link at the bottom right corner of the application.
+1. On the View team display, click **Bots** in the tab strip.
+Then click the **Sideload a bot or app** link at the bottom right corner of the application.
 1. Select the **teams-bot1.zip** file from the *bin* folder.
 Click **Open**.
 1. The app is displayed.
 Notice information about the app from the manifest (Description and Icon) is displayed.